LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 I can say *the* minimal support, because it's unique for every value (<a id="proof-4-link" href="#proof-4">A.4</a>).
 From now on I'll just refer to "the minimal support" as "the support".

+TODO: define the function that calculates minimal support.

 Putting it all into code:

 ```rust